fralik/rundata-net/docs/db/data.rst

 The data in the database can be split into two conceptual categories:

 #. meta information about runic inscription.
-This includes object description on which the inscription is located, where the object had been found, inscription style, e.t.c.
+This includes object description on which the inscription is located: where the object had been found, inscription style, e.t.c.
 #. inscription text.
 This includes the text of inscription in several forms.

 Besides conceptual categories, data is split into individual categories (properties or fields).
 Each category describes one aspect of inscription.
 For example, :samp:`Found location` describes the found location of an object on which runic inscription had been carved.